-This presentation is about improving the culture within a team, about setting up the ground rules for behavior and heading off problems before they become serious issues.
+This presentation is about improving the culture within a team, about setting up the ground rules for behaviour and heading off problems before they become serious issues.
 It’s suitable for a team that’s just starting out, a team that is starting to show a few cracks or a team that wants to take their performance to the next level.

 The ‘Trojan Horse’ approach

-Often dealing with the issue of poor performance in a team, and relations with other team members, can be delicate.
+Often dealing with the issue of poor performance in a team and relations with other team members can be delicate.
 Sometimes the manager can find themselves too close to the personalities involved to intervene and having an external trainer in to address team behaviour can be pointed and confronting.

 My experience and what I bring

 An expedition team shares the same dynamics as a team set up in the business place.
 In both cases people of different backgrounds and varying abilities take on a common goal with limited resources and tight timeframes.
 So the insights from one environment are directly applicable to the other.